BunnyeNyash/alx_travel_app_0x03/alx_travel_app/README.md

 **Bookings:**
 - `GET /api/bookings/`: List all bookings
-- `POST /api/bookings/`: Create a new booking
+- `POST /api/bookings/`: Create a new booking and trigger a confirmation email.
 - `GET /api/bookings/<id>/`: Retrieve a booking
 - `PUT /api/bookings/<id>/`: Update a booking
 - `DELETE /api/bookings/<id>/`: Delete a booking